Quick Answer

 De'Longhi La Specialista

-The La Specialista (see current price) feels more modern but also more plasticky in places.
+The La Specialista feels more modern but also more plasticky in places.
 The smart tamping station on the right side is the headline feature — you slot the portafilter in, pull a lever, and it tamps for you with consistent pressure.
 After 42 days the lever still feels tight, no slop.

 It's also a 51mm portafilter, which is even smaller than the Breville's.
 That's a bigger deal than it sounds — basket options are limited.